-AGMG needs 2 steps to be performed; first setup and then solution.
-For the LES problems being solved the setup can be performed only once at the beginning of the simulation and it can be reused for thousands of time steps since the pressure matrix remains constant.
-Thus, this time can be neglected in the comparison.
-In the cases with 72 and 144 cores AGMG is more than 5 times faster than Alya's own solver, a deflated CG with 1000 groups.
-For 288 cores AGMG does not scale well and its advantage with respect to Alya is reduced.
-It is a well known fact that multi-grid solvers do not have a good scalability with small number of unknowns per core.
-The case we have presented is particularly well suited for AGMG but we have found several other cases where AGMG is at least twice faster than Alya.
+AGMG needs 2 steps to be performed; first setup (time reported in last column) and then solution (time reported in third column).
+For the LES problems being solved, the setup can be performed only once at the beginning of the simulation and it can be reused for all time steps since the pressure matrix remains constant.
+Thus, this time can be neglected and only the "AGMG solution" time matters for the comparison.
+In the cases with 72 and 144 cores, one sees then that AGMG is more than 5 times faster than Alya's own solver.
+Further tests on other problems report similar gains; sometimes AGMG is even one order of magnitude faster.